Outlast 2: Sequel

 Outlast 3 was announced in December 2017, though no time frame or target platforms were confirmed.
-During this announcement, Red Barrels said that because they could not easily add downloadable content for Outlast 2 due to its structure, they have a smaller separate project related to Outlast that will release before Outlast 3, that project being The Outlast Trials.
+During this announcement, Red Barrels said that, because they could not easily add downloadable content for Outlast 2 due to its structure, they would have a smaller separate project related to Outlast releasing before Outlast 3, that project being The Outlast Trials.

 Prequel

-The Outlast Trials is an upcoming horror game that was teased in October 2019 and is not a direct sequel to Outlast 2.
-It's about test subjects in a mysterious Cold War experiment and set in the same universe of the previous games.
-Red Barrels co-founder David Chateauneuf said the proof of concept is now complete and the game's team is now in development mode.
-It is set to be released sometime in 2023.
+The Outlast Trials was released in early access for Windows on May 18, 2023, and is a prequel to both Outlast and Outlast 2.
+The premise revolves around involuntary test subjects in a mysterious Cold War experiment organized by the Murkoff Corporation to test brainwashing and mind control.
+The player must undergo a series of "trials" and accomplish various tasks while avoiding enemies.

+Unlike the previous games, The Outlast Trials can be played both solo or as a co-op game.